ausward/ausward/README.md

 # Hello I'm Austin Ward
 ## I am a student and employee at Idaho State University
- I am a computer Science major
+ I am a computer Science/software engineer major
  <br/>
  ## I have taken classes in
  <ul>